Health Library

 How to change a bandage

-Before you start, make sure you have gauze pads, a box of medical gloves, surgical tape, a plastic bag, and scissors.
+Before you start, make sure you have gauze pads, medical gloves, bandage tape, a plastic bag, and scissors.

 1. Prepare supplies by opening the gauze packages and cutting new tape strips.